Ali Qapu (Tabriz): History

 Some researchers maintain that the Ali Qapu Palace in Isfahan was constructed on the model of the one that had already existed in Tabriz.
-The building was already standing during the reign of Shah Abbas I. When Abbas Mirza Qajar was crown prince, the palace became the residence of Qajar princes and became widely known as "Ali Qapu."
-During the crown princedom of Naser al-Din Mirza, influenced by Tehran’s Shams-ol-Emareh, the building was renamed "Shams-ol-Emareh."
+The building was already standing during the reign of Shah Abbas I. When Abbas Mirza was crown prince, the palace became the residence of Qajar princes and became widely known as "Ali Qapu."
+During the reign of Naser al-Din Shah, influenced by Tehran’s Shams-ol-Emareh, the building was renamed "Shams-ol-Emareh".
 In the reign of Mozaffar al-Din Shah, major renovation works were undertaken, and on the northern side of the garden, a harem building was constructed.

-In the Qajar period, the Ali Qapu garden held special significance during Ashura ceremonies.
+In the Qajar era, the Ali Qapu garden held special significance during Ashura ceremonies.
 It was the site of chest-beating and sword-striking rituals, and the crown prince would present shawls to the leaders of the mourning processions.
 This was also the place where the renowned vocalist Abul-Hasan Khan Eqbali Azar became famous for his powerful performances during Muharram ceremonies.
 Ali Qapu had three main gates: the first for the use of Qajar crown princes and state officials; the second, on the eastern side, for public access, particularly for those attending Muharram rituals; and the third, the harem gate, reserved for members of the royal family and close associates of the crown prince.

 Architectural features

 The Ali Qapu Palace, with its multiple floors, halls, original design, and architecture, was among the most unique buildings of its time.
 Its mirror-decorated walls and large reception halls for distinguished guests were notable features.
 The artists and architects of the period designed the palace with great care and refinement, using marble to give it a grandeur befitting royal authority.
 The interior decorations were remarkable for their seven-colored tiles and bricks, as well as rare stucco ornamentation applied on the ceilings.
 Rich in animal and floral motifs, much of this artistic work was executed by the famous painter Reza Abbasi, to whom most of the decorations are attributed.

 On the western side of the palace were two symmetrical spiral staircases.
 In addition, there existed a special "royal staircase" designated exclusively for the shah and his close circle.
 Outside, a relatively large copper pool was situated, further enhancing the aesthetic beauty of the building.
 The palace revealed different architectural appearances depending on the perspective: from the front, it appeared as a two- or three-storied structure, while from the rear it seemed one-storied, although in reality the Ali Qapu had four floors.